MGC018 Versus Androgen Receptor Axis-targeted Therapy in Participants With Metastatic Castration Resistant Prostate Cancer (Tamarack)

 - How to Read a Study Record

-Study CP-MGC018-03 is a randomized, open-label, seamless, Phase 2/3 study.
-The study will enroll participants with metastatic castration-resistant prostate cancer (mCRPC) previously treated with one prior androgen receptor axis-targeted therapy (ARAT) and one prior taxane-containing regimen.
+Study CP-MGC018-03 is a randomized, open-label, Phase 2 study.
+The study will enroll participants with metastatic castration-resistant prostate cancer (mCRPC) previously treated with one prior androgen receptor axis-targeted therapy (ARAT).
 ARAT includes abiraterone, enzalutamide, or apalutamide.
-Participants may have received up to 1 prior cabazitaxel regimen, but no other chemotherapy agents.
+Participants may have received up to 1 prior taxane-containing regimen, but no other chemotherapy agents.

 Condition or disease | Intervention/treatment | Phase |